gocardless/gocardless-pro-ruby/README.md

 require 'gocardless_pro'
 ```

-## Usage Examples

-- In the case of a single response, the client will return you an instance of the resource
-- In the case of a list response, the client will return an instance of `ListResponse`
-- You can also call `#all` to get a lazily paginated list of resource that will deal with making extra API requests to paginate through all the data

 ### Initialising the client

 The client is initialised with an Access Token.
-You can also pass in `environment` as `:sandbox` to make requests to the sandbox environment rather than production.
+You can also pass in `environment` as `:sandbox` to make requests to the sandbox
+environment rather than production.

 ```rb
 @client = GoCardlessPro::Client.new(